 People who are unable to eat, digest, or absorb nutrients can be administered parenteral nourishment if their daily nutritional needs cannot be satisfied through the usual digestive tract.
 Parenteral nutrition is the term used to describe intravenous feeding and nutrient delivery in the form of a solution that is administered directly into the bloodstream using a specialized catheter and tubing.
 In order to prevent complications or adverse responses, parenteral medicinal nutrition therapy necessitates routine examination and monitoring.

 In situations, including fatal burns, cancer, gastrointestinal conditions, and AIDS, parenteral nourishment may become essential.
 Some of the key reasons fueling the clinical nutrition market growth, thus; the rising elderly population and the creation of new products intended for homecare settings.

 Consumers prefer using online distribution channels.
 Thus, this category will grow at a CAGR of about 10% during the forecast period.
 One of the main reasons why online sales platforms are so popular is their convenience and cost-effectiveness.
 To meet customer expectations, a number of suppliers are establishing online platforms.
 These platforms also offer quick support, good online interfaces, and thorough product information, which help in raising consumer demand.
 Also, consumers' intentions and decisions regarding purchases are influenced by price and promotion information on online platforms.

 The pharmacies and drug stores category dominates the market.
 This is ascribed to accessibility, brand recognition, and ease of availability of clinical nutrition products in these stores.

-Some of the major players operating in the global clinical nutrition market are Abbott Laboratories, B. Braun Melsungen AG, Baxter International Inc., Nestlé S.A., Perrigo Company PLC, Danone S.A., Mead Johnson & Company LLC, and Fresenius Kabi AG.
+Some of the key players in the market are Abbott Laboratories, Nestlé S.A., Perrigo Company plc, Danone S.A., Pfizer Inc., Reckitt Benckiser Group plc, and Kraft Heinz Company.